MEN-Mikro-Elektronik/mdis_test_system/README.md

 # MDIS test system
 This is description of the automated test system for MDIS.

-mdis_test_system repository provides scripts to easily test behaviour of MEN hardware/software on different operating systems and kernels for tests setups specified for mdis release 13MD05-90_02_04.
+mdis_test_system repository provides scripts to easily test behaviour of MEN hardware/software on different operating systems and kernels for test setups specified for MDIS release 13MD05-90_02_04.

 Shortened functional test usage description:
-1. Prepare and configure OS-es on external drive (ssd USB 3 drive shall be considered), that can be connected to MEN CPU boards
+1. Prepare and configure OSs on external drive (SSD USB 3.0 drive shall be considered), that can be connected to MEN CPU boards
-2. Prepare MEN hardware (Test setup <1-11>, BOXPC BL51E, 12V power supply)
+2. Prepare MEN hardware (Test setup <1-n>, Box PC BL51E, 12V power supply)
 3. Configure test system (please follow "Test script configuration" section)
 4. Run main test script ./Mdis_Test.sh with proper params and wait for the results
 5. Generate results in user friendly format with Mdis_Report.sh script